Ghini/ghini.desktop/README.rst

 application. 'bauble.classic' was formerly known just as as 'Bauble'. currently 'Bauble' is the name of an organization on github, enclosing 'bauble.classic', 'bauble.webapp' and 'bauble.api'.

-the two new projects 'bauble.webapp' and 'bauble.api' are what you would fork/download if you want to participate to the development of a web-based version of 'Bauble'.

 'bauble.classic' is what you would install if you want to start using 'Bauble' straight away.